In This Article

 Long-term over-stimulation of the nervous system can imbalance the nervous system (vata), leading to additional underlying chronic concerns.
 With overuse, the boosted mental energy and improved clarity can turn into anxiety, and better bowel movements can require more cups of coffee to have the same kind of complete elimination, and eventually result in constipation or even loose stools.

-In other words, we can become dependent on it, exhausted from it, or even have an opposite of the desired effect when we overdo it.
+In other words, we can become dependent on it, exhausted from it, or even have the opposite of the desired effect when we overdo it.

 That said, a cup of coffee with a meal may actually have some beneficial effects on digestion.
 In the morning (the kapha time of day) with a bigger breakfast, a bit of cortisol stimulation could help zero our nighttime melatonin production and jump-start the body for better daytime energy.